Carnegie Mellon University

 PhD Student, Carnegie Mellon University, Department of Electrical and Computer Engineering

-B.Sc.
-(2019) in Electrical and Computer Engineering, National University of Singapore.
+B.Sc. in Electrical Engineering, University of Notre Dame (2025)

 PhD Student, Carnegie Mellon University, Department of Electrical and Computer Engineering